godotengine/godot-syntax-themes/README.md

 - On GNU/Linux: `~/.godot/text_editor_themes/`
 - On Windows: `%APPDATA%\Godot\text_editor_themes\`

-Start Godot, then go to the Editor Settings -> Text Editor.
+Start Godot, then go to the upper-right `Settings` -> `Editor Settings` -> `Text Editor`.
 You should now be able to choose the desired theme.

 ## License